-On August 17 , in the early morning, Tarleton set out with 350 men and 1 cannon.
+On August 17u00c2u00a0, in the early morning, Tarleton set out with 350 men and 1 cannon.
 They started up the east side of the Waterlee River.
 By late that afternoon, Tarleton found out that Sumter was across the river travelling on a parrallel course.
 At dusk, Tarleton arrived at the ferry at Rocky Mount and saw the American campfires about 1 mile west of the river.
 Tarleton made camp at the ferry and did not light any campfires.
 He hoped that Sumter would not see his camp and cross there in the morning.
 Then, Tarleton would be able to attack him at this vunerable position.

 On August 18, British scouts informed Tarleton that the Americans were continueing west and not heading to the ferry.
 Tarleton gathered his force, crossed the river, and followed Sumter.
 He remained undetected all the way to Fishing Creek.
 Fishing Creek was about 40 miles from Camden.
 The British infantry were unable to continue.
 He pushed forward with 100 mounted dragoons and 60 infantry, with the infantry riding double with the dragoons.
 They rode for 5 miles until they caught up with the Americans.

 Around noon, Tarleton's advance guard ran into two of Sumter's scouts.
 After a few shots, 1 British and both scouts were killed.
 The advance guard continued till they came to a hill.
 On top of it, they saw Sumter's force resting, without any sentries posted.
 The soldier's arms were all stacked, and all of the men were either sleeping, cooking, or bathing in the Catawba River.
 Sumter was sleeping on a blanket under a wagon.
 Tarleton quickly deployed his men and ordered them to charge.
 Tarleton had surprised Sumter because Sumter's patrol had reported that all was clear.